XeTute/Free-LLM-Endpoint/README.md

 If you wish to save inputs and outputs, you must implement that functionality yourself in your application.

 ## License
-The model being served is often changes, but you can retrieve it throught the API: "https://ai.xetute.com/api/v1/model".
+The model being served often changes, but you can retrieve it throught the API: "https://ai.xetute.com/api/v1/model".
 The used model is **always** licensed under either **Apache 2.0** or **MIT**.
-The Quantization level can also be red from the name responded by the API.
+The quantization level can also be read from the name returned by the API.

 All generations from the model belong to you.
 If you are serving the model through your application, the ownership of generations can be decided by you or your users.